 However, all of these approaches miss the point.
-The people in Bible—times understood and appreciated it as narrative.
-That has how it was written and is its best use —for them, and for us.
+The people in the Bible—times understood and appreciated it as narrative.
+That was how it was written and is its best use —for them, and for us.

 Although personal Bible study and reflection is helpful and enlightening, it is also ego-centric and intellectually narcissistic.
 It is through the lens of community dialogue that a deeper and fuller understanding can best be discovered.

-So, the Bible is best read as narrative and—whenever possible—in a group environment.
+So, the Bible is best read as a narrative and—whenever possible—in a group environment.